Saudi Arabia's National Address System: What Shopify Merchants Need to Know

 The National Address system assigns every building in Saudi Arabia a precise, GPS-coordinated digital address.
 Think of it like a postal code, but far more specific—accurate to within one square meter.

 For online shoppers and merchants, the key component is the Short Address: an 8-character code combining four letters and four numbers (like RAGI2929).
-Paired with a standard 5-digit postal code, this uniquely identifies any location in the Kingdom.
+This code isn't just an identifier—it's a lookup key that automatically returns the full, verified address from official databases.

 The system is free for residents to register, takes about three minutes, and now covers over 7.6 million addresses across cities, villages, and rural areas throughout Saudi Arabia.